Connect with us

 But as he progressed through the ranks, the club went through an extraordinary period of transition, with strikers such as Shaun Goater and Darren Huckerby suddenly replaced by South American superstars like Robinho and Carlos Tevez, courtesy of Sheikh Mansour’s riches.

-The is awash with young loanees hoping to do enough to convince their top-flight managers they deserve a crack at the big time.
+The League is awash with young loanees hoping to do enough to convince their top-flight managers they deserve a crack at the big time.

 But Bunn feels more should take a different path and put foot- ball before the bright lights.